Join our community of websites already using SEOJuice to automate the boring SEO work.

 | BingBot (Copilot) | Long-form text and sitemap hints | Yes | High for frequently updated sites | Medium |

-| CCBot (Common Crawl) | Bulk text for open corpora | No | Low; quarterly passes | Low |
+| CCBot (Common Crawl) | Bulk text for open corpora | No | Monthly crawl cycles | Low |

 Designing for AI visibility starts in the markup and ends on the server.
 Get either layer wrong and GPTBot, ClaudeBot, or Google-Extended will skim, stumble, and move on.
+The good news is the work is mostly things a careful editor already does.

 <h1>AI Crawler Directory 2025</h1> <h2>What Is an AI Crawler?</h2> <h2>Complete List of AI User-Agents</h2> <h3>OpenAI GPTBot</h3> <h3>Anthropic ClaudeBot</h3> <h2>How to Optimise Your Site</h2>